-Nonhuman Primate PKPD Modeling.
-Since both drug concentrations and KYNA responses were collected from the same animals, a population PKPD model was developed to characterize the relationship between PF-05182357 concentration and KYNA response within individuals.
+Since both drug concentrations and KYNA responses were collected from the same animals, a population PKPD model was developed to characterize the relationship between PF-05182357 concentration and KYNA response within each individual.
 A sequential PKPD modeling approach similar to the rat model was adopted.
-PF-05182357 plasma concentrations were first characterized using a standard three-compartment model with zeroorder absorption and first-order elimination.
-Interindividual variability on different PK parameters was evaluated for best individual fit.
+PF-05182357 plasma concentrations were first characterized using a standard three compartment model with zero order absorption and first order elimination.
+Inter-individual variability on different PK parameters was evaluated for best individual fit.
 Subsequently, individual PK parameters were fixed in estimating population PD parameters based on the same model structure as used in the rat analysis.
-PD response was represented as the percentage of baseline KYNA levels, defined as the average KYNA concentrations between -24 and 0 hour.
+PD response was represented as percent of baseline KYNA levels, which was defined as the average KYNA concentrations between -24 hr and 0 hr.